 The edible part of the tree bark is cambium and features some digestible starches, vitamins, sugar, and other minerals coupled with great levels of fiber to keep you going.

 What taste should you expect?
 The taste of tree bark differs based on the specific species of the tree.
-Birch bark, for instance, is sweeter than most of the edible barks and is used for flavor because of the taste.
+Birch bark, for instance, is sweeter than most edible barks and is used for flavor because of its taste.

 Pine, which is mostly available in most regions, is bland and a bit chewy when raw.
 Even when cooked, it is still a bit dull.

-When we talk about eating tree bark, most people think that we refer to the outer layer, which is not the case.
+When we talk about eating tree bark or finding food in the wood, most people think that we refer to the outer layer, which is not the case.
 It might be impossible to eat that outer layer because of the hard texture and feel.